kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

   0. You just DO WHAT THE FUCK YOU WANT TO.
 ````

-The issue with both earlier versions is that you can't do what the fuck you want to do with the license document, which goes against the spirit, if not the text, of the license.
+The issue with both earlier versions is that you can't do WTF you want to do with the license document, which goes against the spirit, if not the text, of the license.

 In version 3.0, the provision regarding copying, modification and distribution of the license document has been deleted altogether.